tbfe-de/viva-tcl/emb_tcl/README.md

 and watch how the client(s) update.

-[Try this with a full-blown or just a mininal HTTP server on the embedded board, maybe JavaScript on the client, well and then throw in some PHP ...
+[Try this with a full-blown or just a minimal HTTP server on the embedded board, maybe JavaScript on the client, well and then throw in some PHP ...
 I'm (not really) curious how many lines of code you will need.
 Anyway you will need to acquire competence in a number different areas.
 Now compare this to the Tcl approach: you need to gather competence too, but only in Tcl, and you can profit from it as Vivado user!
 IMHO the second best approach (or best approach for